The Gray Zone of Faithfulness: Taming Ambiguity in Unfaithfulness Detection: Experiments

 Since the label space in our benchmark differs from previous work, where hallucination detection is typically treated as a binary or three-way classification, we propose two evaluation protocols to overcome this difficulty.
 Following \citet{seo2025verifying}, the first protocol removes Not Sure and \texttt{No-Fact} instances and evaluates detectors on the remaining data, with all classes merged into two categories: Faithful and Unfaithful.
 This merging involves two aspects: merging annotations and merging predictions.
 For annotations, \texttt{Explicitly-Supported} and \texttt{Implicitly-Supported} are merged into the Faithful class, while \texttt{Fabricated} and \texttt{Contradicting} form the Unfaithful class.
 Predictions are then aligned accordingly: for NLI-style detectors, Entailment is mapped to Faithful, and Neutral and Contradictory to Unfaithful; for zero-shot LLMs, classes with a faithfulness degree not less than a threshold (defined later) are considered Faithful, with the rest as Unfaithful.
 Here, the \textit{order of faithfulness degree} is defined as: $\texttt{Contradicting} \prec \texttt{Fabricated} \prec \texttt{Ambiguous} \prec \texttt{No-Fact} \prec \texttt{Out-Dependent} \prec \texttt{Implicitly-Supported} \prec \texttt{Explicitly-Supported}$.
 The threshold is currently set to the \texttt{Implicitly-Supported} class, with alternative thresholds explored in the selective prediction part of Section~\ref{sec:results}.
 After merging, we report \textbf{balanced accuracy}, along with \textbf{hallucination detection recall, precision, and F1} (i.e., the recall, precision, and F1 for the Unfaithful class).

 To fully utilize the fine-grained annotations, we propose another protocol that evaluates the ranking quality of the hallucination detectors.
-Without filtering or merging labels, we consider the full dataset be $\{(x_i, y_i)\}_{i=1}^n$, where $y_i$ is the fine-grained label of instance $x_i$.
+We consider the full dataset filtering out \text{No-Fact} instances only, denoted as $\mathcal{D}_{\text{fact}} = \{(x_i, y_i) | y_i \neq \texttt{No-Fact}\}$, where $y_i$ is the fine-grained label of instance $x_i$.
 For predictions, instead, the output space is merged into Faithful/Unfaithful as before, assigned with a faithfulness degree order of Unfaithful $\prec$ Faithful.
-Let $\mathcal{P} := \{(x_i, x_j) | y_i \succ y_j \}$.
+Let $\mathcal{P} := \{(x_i, x_j) | y_i \succ y_j, (x_i, y_i), (x_j, y_j) \in \mathcal{D}_{\text{fact}}\}$.
 Inspired by the ranking expression of AUC (Area Under the Curve; Eq.
 (2.21) in \citet{zhou2021machine}), we propose a novel metric \textbf{ranking loss}:

 where $f$ is the prediction of the hallucination detector.
 This metric is non-negative and equals zero if and only if $f$ perfectly preserves the faithfulness ranking of $y$.